aarnphm/morph/docs/content/DevelopmentPlan/DevelopmentPlan.md

 ## Proof of Concept Demonstration Plan

-The following outlines the proof-of-concept (POC) plan for `tinymorph` leading up to the November deadline:
+The following outlines the proof-of-concept (POC) plan for `morph` leading up to the November deadline:

 - A functional web-based text editor with initial support for feature steering and interactive suggestions
 - Use of [Gemma 2](https://ai.google.dev/gemma?authuser=2) with pretrained [[glossary#sparse autoencoders|SAEs]] (see [GemmaScope](https://ai.google.dev/gemma/docs/gemma_scope)) to demonstrate early feature-steering capabilities